danielstern/financejs/README.md

 	interest_paid: 327.663, // interest paid this period
 	interest_rate: 0.055, // interest rate this period (calculated)
 	equity_paid: 327.29, // equity paid this period
-	cap_rate: 0.00208, // the cap rate this period (return on the lender's principal)
+	cap_rate: 0.0208, // return on the value of property (annualized)
 	deductions_from_depreciation: 168.84, // the amount of taxes credits available from depreciation
 	deductions_from_expenses: 753.42,
 	depreciation: 456.33, // how much the value of the house depreciated